Find a dealer

 Are tires for electric cars the same for all types of cars?

-A driver of a sports car, for example, has very different expectations from its vehicle than that of a city car.
-This type of driver wants great precision at the steering wheel.
-They buy a sports car because, upon turning the steering wheel, they feel the vehicle responds.
+A driver of a electric sports car, for example, has very different expectations from its vehicle than that of an electric city car.
+The driver of an electric sports car expects their tires to provide precision at the steering wheel and to be able to translate the power of their vehicle to the ground.
 This is the driving enjoyment they seek.
-Thus, tires for electric vehicle sport car must combine both electric vehicle specificities and driving precision.
+Thus, tires for electric sports cars must combine both electric vehicle specificities and driving precision.

 How do you know which tires to fit on your electric car?